2023–2024 New Hampshire state legislative special elections: Coos County district 6

 Democrat William Hatch resigned on September 18, 2023, due to health issues.

-A special election to replace him will be held on January 23, 2024, concurrently with the election to Coos County District 1, as well as the Democratic and Republican presidential primaries.
-The primary was held on December 5, and Democrat Edith Tucker and Republicans Don Lacasse and Michael P. Murphy filed to run.
+A special election to replace him was held on January 23, 2024, concurrently with the election to Coos County District 1, as well as the Democratic and Republican presidential primaries.
+The primary was held on December 5, and Democrat Edith Tucker and Republicans Don Lacasse and Michael Murphy filed to run.
 Tucker won the primary unopposed, while Murphy defeated Lacasse by a margin of 73 votes to 48.

 The district represents the towns of Gorham, Randolph, and Shelburne, and voted for Biden by a margin of 8.1%.

+In January 2024, Murphy defeated Tucker in the special general election, winning 53 percent of the vote.
+As of 2026, it is the last time the Republicans flipped any state legislative seat in the US during a special election.

 Coos County district 1

 Republican Troy Merner resigned on September 19, 2023, after moving out of his district.
-A special election to replace him will be held on January 23, 2024.
+A special election to replace him was be held on January 23, 2024.

 In the primary, which was held on December 5, 2023, Democrat Cathleen Fountain and Republicans Sean Durkin and Pamela Kathan filed to run.
 Fountain won the election unopposed, while Durkin defeated Kathan by a margin of 122 votes to 57.

 The district represents the towns of Lancaster, Northumberland, Dalton, and Stratford, and voted for Trump by a margin of 12.2%.

 Strafford County district 11

 Democrat Hoy Menear died on November 13, 2023.
-A special election to replace him will be held on March 12, 2024, with the primary on January 23, 2024.
+A special election to replace him was held on March 12, 2024, with the primary on January 23, 2024.
 Democrats Erik Johnson and Jeffrey Salloway, as well as Republican Joseph E. Bazo, filed to run.
 The district voted for Biden by a margin of 20.1%.

 Rockingham County district 21

 Democrat Robin Vogt resigned on December 1, 2023, after moving out of his district.
-A special election to replace him will be held on March 12, 2024, with the primary on January 23, 2024.
+A special election to replace him was held on March 12, 2024, with the primary on January 23, 2024.
 Democrats Jacqueline Cali-Pitts and Jennifer Mandelbaum filed to run, while no Republican filed.
 This district voted for Biden by a margin of 35.3%.